-Andrea Bartoli, an international conflict resolution expert who has served in key academic and diplomatic positions for more than two decades, has been selected as the new dean of the School of Diplomacy and International Relations at Seton Hall University, starting July 1, 2013.
+Andrea Bartoli, an international conflict resolution expert who has served in key academic and diplomatic positions for more than two decades, served as the dean of the School of Diplomacy and International Relations at Seton Hall University from 2013 to 2019.
+During Bartoli's six years as dean, he led the creation of multiple research centers, hosted several global leaders to speak on campus and strengthened the school's close ties with the United Nations Association, among other important work.
 Prior to his appointment, Bartoli served as dean of George Mason University's School for Conflict Analysis and Resolution (S-CAR).

 Prior to joining the S-CAR faculty, Bartoli founded and directed the Center for International Conflict Resolution (CICR) at Columbia University's School of International and Public Affairs (SIPA) where he remains a Senior Research Scholar at the Saltzman Institute on War and Peace Studies.
 He also served as chair of the Columbia University Seminar on Conflict Resolution and launched its master’s program in Negotiation and Conflict Resolution.
 A highly collaborative scholar, Bartoli has a record of publishing with colleagues and students.
 His primary research endeavors have been related to genocide prevention and international conflict resolution.